kostyfisik/fem-intro/ReadMe.md

-geometrical domain of a boundary-value problem into smaller subdomains, called the finite elements, and expressing the governing differential equation along with the associated boundary conditions as a set of linear equations that can be solved computationally using linear algebra techniques.
+geometrical domain of a boundary-value problem into smaller subdomains, called the finite elements, and expressing the governing differential equation along with the associated boundary conditions as a set of linear equations that can be solved computationally using linear algebra techniques."